TommieTKY/http5125/README.md

   DELETE: api/Course/DeleteCourse/{id} -> Delete a course with the course id.

-  PUT: api/Course/UpdateCourse/{id} -> Update a Course information.
+  PUT: api/Course/UpdateCourse/{id} -> Update a course with the course id.
   ![Course List Page](image/course.jpeg)